 This series is inspired by six women who, like me, are both artists and scientists.
 The pieces from this series connect to the natural world and draw on textile traditions of sharing life experiences.
 I’m interested in creating stimulating visual work that generates broader conversations about the connections between art and science, and particularly about the value of cross-pollinating ideas in order to expand one’s own sense of possibility.
 My intention in creating the quilt series is to show commonality through shared perceptions.
 This project, at its heart, is about identity gained through breaking barriers.
 Each art quilt incorporates themes from nature to accentuate shared experiences.

 For the paper quilts, I’m working primarily with an uneven nine-block quilting pattern to make nine different small art quilts that will be displayed as a collective work.
 I see quilting as a deeply personal art form used to express experiences, imagery, and ideas.
 I’ve chosen to work with paper because it’s a flexible medium that serves new and mature ideas equally well.
 The work is fragmented, patch-worked, patterned, and layered.
 Each of nine individual blocks composing one art quilt is hand painted and/or sewn.
-The quilts are hand-stitched and will include traditional stitches (the backstitch and zigzag).
-They will be bordered with kantha stitch motifs, which are done free hand.
+The quilts are hand-stitched with traditional stitches (the backstitch and zigzag).

 I began work on the project in late 2016 by interviewing six local women who are both artists and scientists (or mathematicians).
 Some of these women are self-taught either in the arts or the sciences, but each has done meaningful work in both fields.
 I’ve chosen to draw inspiration from local women to help emphasize accessibility and possibility.
 These women include the following::